selloa/template-hub/README.md

 - **Build:** `build.py` generates static HTML with sidebar nav, Google Translate, link badges, and more
 - **Deploy:** commit generated HTML at the repo root for GitHub Pages (no CI required)

-Live hubs such as [coder-hub](https://github.com/selloa/coder-hub) and dottt-hub can pick up improvements made here over time.

 ## Quick start

 Requires Python 3: